medic/cht-docs/content/en/contribute/medic/onboarding/daily-updates.md

 ---

 ## What
 In our fully remote environment, staying connected and informed is crucial.
-One of the ways we can ensure transparency, and collaboration, and keep everyone in the loop is by utilizing the #dailies channel in Slack for sharing daily updates.
+One of the ways we can ensure transparency, and collaboration, and keep everyone in the loop is by utilizing the *#product-dailies* channel in Slack for sharing daily updates.

 ## Who
-All the Product Team members are expected to share daily updates in Slack (#dailies channel).
+All the Product Team members are expected to share daily updates in Slack (*#product-dailies* channel).
 Due to the nature of their work, Leadership Product colleagues might share less regular, but more consolidated updates.

 ## Why are daily updates essential?
 Here's why it's relevant: